sancelot/AIdevSquad/README.md

-# Autonomous AI Software Development Team
+# Autonomous AI Software Development Team (AiDevSquad)

 This project implements a multi-agent AI system designed to autonomously develop, review, test, and document software projects from a high-level user prompt.
 It simulates a team of AI agents, each with a specialized role, working together to deliver a complete, version-controlled software application.